coda/packs-sdk/docs/samples/topic/sync-table.md

     property2: { type: coda.ValueType.String },
     // Add more properties here.
   },
+  displayProperty: "property2", // Which property above to display by default.
   idProperty: "property1", // Which property above is a unique ID.
-  displayProperty: "property2", // Which property above to display by default.
-  identity: {
-    name: "<User-visible name for the column containing the schema>", },
 });

 pack.addSyncTable({